Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Discussion

 \item \textbf{Change-of-Slicing and the Angular Momentum Problem.} A long-standing challenge in general relativity is the so-called ``angular momentum problem,'' which refers to the inherent ambiguity in defining a consistent, supertranslation-invariant angular momentum at null infinity.
 In the standard Bondi-Sachs framework, the definition of angular momentum is sensitive to the choice of origin and is shifted under supertranslations, leading to a variety of competing definitions \cite{Penrose:1982wp}.
-Recent progress \cite{Chen:2022ymc, Alaee:2023oot, Javadinezhad:2023mtp, Javadinezhad:2022ldc, Fuentealba:2023syb} (see \cite{Mao:2023evc} for an intuitive physical picture) in resolving this issue often relies on a strategic redefinition of the angular momentum charge--a procedure that, in the terminology developed in this paper, is precisely a change-of-slicing in the SPS.
-Our formalism strongly suggests that the angular momentum problem may be an artifact of a specific slicing choice rather than a fundamental physical ambiguity.
-It would be highly illuminating to employ our geometric tools--specifically the SPS connection and the slicing-independent integrability criterion--to rigorously demonstrate how a preferred slicing might naturally emerge to yield a supertranslation-invariant and physically robust definition of angular momentum.
+Recent progress \cite{Chen:2022ymc, Alaee:2023oot, Javadinezhad:2023mtp, Javadinezhad:2022ldc, Fuentealba:2023syb} (see \cite{Mao:2023evc} for an intuitive physical picture) in resolving this issue often relies on a strategic redefinition of the angular momentum charge--a procedure that, in the terminology developed in this paper, is precisely a change-of-slicing in the SPS. {Our formalism suggests that the angular momentum problem may be related to specific slicing choices rather than a fundamental physical ambiguity.
+It would be interesting to employ our geometric tools}--specifically the SPS connection and the slicing-independent integrability criterion--to rigorously demonstrate how a preferred slicing might naturally emerge to yield a supertranslation-invariant and physically robust definition of angular momentum.